Skip to content

 Tap the + icon and select Post.
 Next to the Drafts label, tap Manage, then tap Edit in the top right.
 Select the drafts you want to remove (blue checkmarks appear), tap Discard, and confirm.

 According to Instagram’s help page on managing drafts, discarded drafts can’t be recovered.
-No trash folder, no undo.
+There’s no trash folder and no undo button.

 Deleting Reel drafts:

 Tap +, select Reel, open your drafts, then tap Select in the top right.
 Choose the ones to remove, tap Discard, and confirm.
-Identical flow to posts.
+The flow is identical to posts.

 Deleting Story drafts: